Ukraine claims that Russia has suffered its 2nd deadliest day after the start of the full-scale invasion.

 AI

 A destroyed tank with Russia’s war symbol “V” on it, in Bohorodychne village, Donetsk Oblast Ukraine, on January 27, 2024.
-(Roman Pilipey / AFP through ).
+(Roman Pilipey / AFP through Getty Images).

-The General Staff of Ukraine’s Armed Forces reported 1,630 Russian casualties in the past day on October 25.
+The General Staff of Ukraine’s reported ,630 Russian casualties in the past day on October 25.
 This number is higher than the previous second highest tally of 1.530, which was only set last week.

 The bloodiest day in the history of Moscow’s forces occurred on May 13 when they suffered 1,740 reported casualties.